gsforza/emacs-the-adhd-way/docs/04-using-documentation.md

 can press `o`.
 To go to the last shown page press `l`.

-But, of course, this is not the fancy \'self-documenting\' functionallity I am talking about.
+But, of course, this is not the fancy \'self-documenting\' functionality I am talking about.
 There is so much more!

 Looking up variables, functions, symbols and much more
 ======================================================